 You can buy pre-fabricated stringers from DIY shops or you can make your own from timber planks, we would advise using 6”x2” C16 pressure treated timbers.

-You can use UK Composite Decking deck boards 2-up to make the step surface (also known as the ‘going’).
+You can use composite deck boards 2-up to make the step surface (also known as the ‘going’).

 If you butt the boards together, then you will achieve a total ‘going’ of 276mm (total ‘going’ allowed is 223mm – 300mm).
 The ‘nosing’ or overhanging front lip of the step must be at least 16mm.
 The difference in height between 2 consecutive steps (also known as the ‘rise’) must be between 165mm and 200mm in this situation.

 Ensure bearer spacing is 400mm max, 2 screws per board, per bearer.